 By Terry Olson

-September 1, 2017, is the one hundred forty-second birthday of Edgar Rice Burroughs, affectionately called “ERB.”
+September 1, is the birthday of Edgar Rice Burroughs, affectionately called “ERB.”
 Although he’s best known for his Barsoom/Mars, Tarzan, Pellucidar, and Venus series, he wrote many other works, including historical novels and westerns.
 It’s beyond the scope of this article to reveal just how influential ERB has been to science fiction, fantasy, gaming, and all the sub-genres therein.
 A brief survey of the DCC RPG repertoire reveals numerous applications of his ideas.
 Even the core rulebook for DCC RPG has stats for four-armed white ape-men, a nod to Barsoom’s white apes.
 The debt we owe him is immeasurable!
 For an excellent overview of the Barsoom/Mars series, please read James Maliszewski’s Why You Should Read the Barsoom Novels.